auth0/docs/articles/libraries/auth0js/v9/migration-v7-v9.md

 ---
 section: libraries
-title: Migrating to from Auth0.js v7 to v9
+title: Migrating from Auth0.js v7 to v9
-description: How to migrate to from Auth0.js v7 to v9
+description: How to migrate from Auth0.js v7 to v9
 toc: true
 ---